Most teams underestimate their true cost per hire in 2026—here's why.

 Slow screening processes

 A longer time-to-fill means more job ad renewals, more internal hours, more overhead.
+Using structured async interviews and AI-resistant assessments can help you screen faster without sacrificing signal.

 How you can cut cost per hire fast